Photo Credits to my talented sidekick/student/soulsister of 5 years, 14 year old Rae Thrower Stevenson.

 The Second “Day with the Arts” was held in 2003 and benefited the National Multiple Sclerosis Society of Eastern North Carolina. $5500.00 was raised for the charity.

-In addition to my work with local non-profits, I have made efforts to support small women-owned businesses in the Triangle.
+In addition to my work with local non-profits, I have made efforts to support small women-owned businesses in the Raleigh-Durham-Chapel Hill area.
 I founded a group called Chix in Business in 1999.
 The goal is to help women grow stronger businesses, build friendships among peers in the small business network, and give back to the community through charity events.
-A Chix in Business facebook page and yahoo group connects the businesswomen to each other and the public.
+A Chix in Business facebook page connects the businesswomen to each other and the public.
 Monthly business presentations and special events, both social and philanthropic ,help with education and networking while presenting opportunities to give back to the community.

 My future goals include working with nonprofits and B corporations to help them create awareness and raise funds.
 I am also excited to be mentoring students, teaching classes which combine photography and cooking(one of my other passions), working on personal photography shooting quiet landscape vignettes, #eyeswideopen, on my daily meditative walks.
 And last but not least, planning trips to beautiful, meditative destinations with clients who want to learn more about the creative side of photography.